Mary Calvagna, MS

 Chemotherapy can cause reproductive and sexual problems.
 Whether or not you experience these changes will depend on a few factors:

 Everyone responds to treatment differently.
 Side effects may or may not affect you.
 Don't feel embarrassed to talk with your doctor about your concerns regarding sexual and reproductive side effects.

 Some reproductive and sexual changes a woman may experience include the following:

 Men undergoing chemotherapy should use condoms because of the changes in or damage to sperm cells, which can create pregnancy or birth complications.

 Other reproductive and sexual changes a man may experience include the following:

 Some side effects can lead to infertility in both men and women.
 If you and your partner are planning a family, talk to the doctor before you start treatment.
 There are resources and treatments available to preserve fertility while undergoing chemotherapy so you can have your family after.
 Some options may also be available for children or adolescents depending on their stage of development.

 For details on the use of chemotherapy for specific cancers, see the following articles:

-Understanding chemotherapy: a guide for patients and families.
+A guide to chemotherapy.
 American Cancer Society website.
 Available at: